walmartlabs/concord-website/docs/plugins/msteams.md

 # Prerequisite

-Configure an `incoming webhook` on your Teams channel.
-Follow below steps to configure it from Teams UI.
+Configure an `incoming webhook` on your MSTeams channel.
+Follow below steps to configure it from MSTeams UI.

 1. Navigate to the channel where you want to add the webhook and select (•••) More Options from the top navigation bar.
 2. Choose Connectors from the drop-down menu and search for Incoming Webhook.